Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Methodology

 \section{Methodology}

-In this section, we detail each part of our proposed SAFF, which aims to develop a solution that can both improve the transferability of cross-domain features and exploit class-discriminative information to generate labeled cross-domain representations that implicitly preserve class-discriminative information, thereby further narrowing the domain gap in UDA.
-Fig.~\ref{fig_2} illustrates our proposed SAFF. \(x_{s}\), \(x_{i}\) and \(x_{t}\) are samples from source domain \(S = \left\{ {\left( {{x_{sm}},{y_{sm}}} \right)} \right\}_{m = 1}^{{N_s}}\), SSID \(I = \left\{ {\left( {{x_{in}},{y_{in}}} \right)} \right\}_{n = 1}^{{N_s}}\) and target domain \(T = \left\{ {\left( {{x_{tp}}} \right)} \right\}_{p = 1}^{{N_t}}\) respectively, which are fed into the feature extractor in parallel, and \(I\) is initialized by \(S\).
-Where \(y \in \left\{ {1,2, \ldots ,K} \right\}\) is the label of \(x\), \(N\) and \(K\) denote the number of sample and class respectively.
-The Vision Transformer (ViT) \cite{ref38,ref39} is used as the feature extractor to extract more general representations as its outstanding performance in many computer vision tasks \cite{ref40,ref41}.
-Our feature extractor consists of \(L\) feature extractor blocks followed by SSID learning strategy, which we described in detail in Section III.~A. Then there is the max-pooling layer, the bottleneck layer, and the classifier head layer for classification.
-The specified output of the feature extractor and bottleneck layer are stored and updated in the external memory bank for subsequent loss function computation.
-The memory bank and loss functions are introduced in Sections III.~B and III.~C, respectively.
+In this section, we elaborate on each component of our proposed SSID, which aims to enhance the transferability of cross-domain features and leverage class-discriminative information.
+This approach generates labeled cross-domain representations that implicitly preserve class-discriminative information, thereby narrowing the domain gap in UDA.
+Fig.~\ref{fig_2} illustrates our proposed framework. \(x_{s}\), \(x_{i}\) and \(x_{t}\) are samples from source domain \(S = \left\{ {\left( {{x_{sm}},{y_{sm}}} \right)} \right\}_{m = 1}^{{N_s}}\), SSID \(I = \left\{ {\left( {{x_{in}},{y_{in}}} \right)} \right\}_{n = 1}^{{N_s}}\) and target domain \(T = \left\{ {\left( {{x_{tp}}} \right)} \right\}_{p = 1}^{{N_t}}\) respectively, which are fed into the feature extractor in parallel, with \(I\) initialized by \(S\), where \(y \in \left\{ {1,2, \ldots ,K} \right\}\) is the label of \(x\), \(N\) and \(K\) denote the number of sample and class respectively.
+The Vision Transformer (ViT)~\cite{ref38} is used as the feature extractor to extract more general representations as its outstanding performance in many computer vision tasks.
+Our feature extractor comprises \(L\) feature extractor blocks followed by the SSID learning strategy detailed in Section~\ref{subsec31}.
+This is followed by the max-pooling layer, the bottleneck layer, and the classifier head layer.
+The specified output of the feature extractor and bottleneck layer are stored and updated in the external memory bank (Section~\ref{subsec32}) for subsequent loss function computation (Section~\ref{subsec33}).